 Be the one making a difference and keeping communities safe.
 If you have a bachelor’s degree and the qualities to pursue or advance your career in the fields of justice, law enforcement and security, this program is for you.

 Be taught and mentored from instructors who are highly experienced subject matter experts in their field.

 APPLIED KNOWLEDGE AND SKILLS DEVELOPMENT

 Gain the applied knowledge and skills to pursue rewarding careers in justice, law enforcement or security.

-This program is for international students interested in contributing to society and advancing their career prospects in the fields of justice, law enforcement and security.
+This program is ideal for students with an undergraduate degree interested in contributing to society and advancing their career prospects in the fields of justice, law enforcement and security.

-This program gives international students the opportunity to gain a unique combination of theoretical knowledge and applied skills to pursue rewarding careers in Canada, including those in the justice and law enforcement fields.
+This program gives students the opportunity to gain a unique combination of theoretical knowledge and applied skills to pursue rewarding justice and law enforcement careers.

 Students will study at a dynamic campus where public safety professionals train – including police officers, firefighters, paramedics, and emergency managers.
 Gain the personalized attention you need from instructors to help you succeed in the program.

 This program provides a broad range of transferable and specialized skills in leadership, management and law enforcement grounded in a modern understanding of the Canadian justice system.

 - Understanding criminal and deviant behaviour